 While it was released before Matrix Surfer, the centerpiece of ‘Agraphobia’ plays a crucial role in the album as an album.
 As part of the last decade when long-players were conceived and received as deeper narrative experiences, LA Synthesis’s most famous composition fits seamlessly as the nerve center of an infiniteness core to their sound.
 It undulates and whips, and stirs and quakes, rumbles and thrashes and floats and surprises.
 Surfing a sonic info-world of electrical currents, synthesized samples, filters and arpeggios, accelerandos and glissandos, of modulators and oscillators, ones and zeroes, ‘Agraphobia’ or “agoraphobia” — the fear of crowds and packed places — prefigured a future in which hearts and souls would yearn to breathe.*

-In this vein and returning to the circuit flux of opener ‘Matrix Surfer,’ LA Synthesis steps back into the more cyberpunk and Blade Runner-esque mind-scapes of ‘If’ and ‘Du Androids Dream.’
-The former races to a faster beat, buzzy synths zipping by like median lights on the windshield of a hover vehicle cruising through a neon city.
-The latter rolls to a funky groove, a robot chicken plucking to the resonant vibrations of an upright bass, calling to mind the androids that cartwheel and leap and punch through walls in Blade Runner, evoking the altered cyber-states of Philip K. Dick’s Do Androids Dream of Electric Sheep.
-Taking a more electro angle, ‘Fromage Centralle’ stretches its vast corrugating neural network in waves of elastic sound like luscious taffy, its French title a cheeky play on words, a phat and fatty acid “central cheese.”
+In this vein and returning to the circuit flux of opener ‘Matrix Surfer,’ LA Synthesis steps back into the more cyberpunk and Blade Runner-esque mind-scapes of ‘If’ and ‘Du Androids Dream’ — the former races to a faster beat, buzzy synths zipping by like median lights on the windshield of a flying police car (“spinner”) reconnoitering above a neon city; the latter rolls to a funky groove, a robot chicken plucking to the resonant vibrations of an upright bass calling to mind the androids that cartwheel and leap and punch through walls in Blade Runner — evoking the altered cyber-states of Philip K. Dick’s Do Androids Dream of Electric Sheep.
+Taking a more electro angle, ‘Fromage Centralle’ stretches like a corrugating neural network in waves of elastic sound, its French a play on words, a phat and fat “central cheese,” the big cheese — Paris.

 What does the strange word “Zyllvakrynn” mean?
 It’s not a word found in any language but some strange doodle of sequenced letters that draw a sweet sound.
 That’s fitting for a band that is still obscure and shrouded in mystery.
-Not unlike “Linear Arithmetic Synthesis,” it points to something bigger than name alone.***
+Not unlike “Linear Arithmetic Synthesis,” it points to bigger waves on the far horizon.***

 Track Listing: